Maths

 Key Stage 1

 Key stage 1 (years 1 and 2) are currently following the new National Curriculum.
-The new curriculum has a focus on three main aims, these being:
+The curriculum has a focus on three main aims, these being:

 - Fluency – this is where children are able to use previously learned knowledge and apply it to new mathematical problems.